-As you venture into the land of single-use appliances like pasta makers and ice creamers, you should first consider your own personal cooking habits and cravings to see if they're fully necessary.
-But, second, you should consult the reviews — which is why we did that for you.
+As you venture into the land of single-use appliances, like pasta makers and ice creamers, you should first consider your own personal cooking habits and cravings to see if they're fully necessary.
+But second, you should consult the reviews, which is why we did that for you.
 We scoured the web and polled at-home chef extraordinaires to see which appliances (and which brands) they swear by.
 Here are 12 kitchen gadgets that are actually worth the investment.

-Cuisinart's stainless steel food processor is powered by a beefy 720-watt motor and is equipped for all manner of food prep, thanks to blades for mixing, chopping, slicing, shredding, pureeing, and more.
-You operate it via large "single touch" control paddles to select on, off, and pulse operation, and it has a quiet motor, so it can pull duty without interrupting conversations in the kitchen.
+Cuisinart's stainless steel food processor is powered by a beefy 720-watt motor and is equipped for all manner of food prep thanks to blades for mixing, chopping, slicing, shredding, pureeing, and more.
+You operate it via large "single touch" control paddles to select on, off, and pulse operation, and it has a quiet motor so it can pull duty without interrupting conversations in the kitchen.
 And unlike many food processors, all the parts are dishwasher safe.

 Of course, the gadget that broke the internet a few years ago makes this list.
 While you can use any model as a pressure cooker, slow cooker, rice cooker, steamer, sautéer, and even a yogurt maker, we love this model for its convenient Wi-Fi connectivity.
-With Wi-Fi, you can combine with an Amazon Echo for Alexa-guided recipes, make grocery lists, and more, plus use the Instant Pot smartphone app to control the cooker and monitor its progress from anywhere.
+With Wi-Fi, you can combine with Amazon Echo for Alexa-guided recipes, make grocery lists, and use the Instant Pot smartphone app to control the cooker and monitor its progress from anywhere.

 This countertop pizza maker heats its integrated ceramic pizza stone to 660 degrees, which — while not quite the 800 degrees you'll find in some pizzerias — is enough to make wonderfully textured crusts with bubbly cheese on top.
-It can make pizzas up to 11 inches in diameter and also has controls for a variety of crust thicknesses.
+It can make pizzas up to 11 inches in diameter and features controls for a variety of crust thicknesses.